zvada/technology/docs/software/container-development-guide.md

 Container Development Guide
 ===========================

-1. `osgsoftware` DockerHub user account/password needs to be added to encrypted Travis variables

 Creating a New Container Image
 ------------------------------

 1. Create a Git repository whose name is prefixed with `docker-`, e.g. `docker-frontier-squid`
 1. Create a `README.md` file describing the software provided by the image